claytose/CS312Minecraft/README.md

 ---

-## 5. Change permissions for Deployment Script
+## 5. Change Permissions for Deployment Script

 1. Run the command `cd CS312Minecraft` to navigate to the repository directory.
 2. Run the command `chmod +x deploy.sh` to give the script permission to execute.